cds-snc/github-actions/docker-lint/README.md

 # Docker lint GitHub Action

-The purpose of this GitHub action is to lint your docker files.
+The purpose of this GitHub action is to lint your Docker files.
 It uses [https://github.com/hadolint/hadolint](https://github.com/hadolint/hadolint) to lint all files in your `Dockerfiles` which are based on [Docker best practices](https://docs.docker.com/engine/userguide/eng-image/dockerfile_best-practices).
 It allows you to pass the specific `hadolint` overrides in the `args` field:

 ```
 --ignore DL3007 --trusted-registry my-company.com:500